dinusv/paperqml/README.md

 ## Usage

-The sample in `samples/main.qml` shows how to draw simple paths, incldue mouse interactions and add animations.
+The sample in `sample/main.qml` shows how to draw simple paths, include mouse interactions and add animations.

 PaperQml wraps everything around a `PaperCanvas` item: